pjastam/shiny-speedskating/README.md

 ```

 Now go to your webbrowser and enter http://127.0.0.1:3838/, http://localhost:3838/ or http://IPADDRESS:3838/ (where IPADDRESS is the IP address of your VPS) to verify that the Shiny app is running.

+Note that you will probably want to run the container in detached mode (-d) in a real deployment scenario.
+Alternatively, you could choose to automatically remove the container (--rm) when it exits.

 <h2 id="new-ideas">Ideas for improvement</h2>